Dr. Eric Ochs, Registered Psychologist in Victoria, BC

 OCD is a serious condition that interferes with clients’ ability to have a normal personal and professional life and can cause tremendous distress.
 When diagnosed, clients are generally eager for treatment because of this disruption.
 Once clients improve, some degree of ongoing therapy may be required to keep the disorder in check.

-The causes of OCD explained:
+The causes of OCD are explained here: